Tid: September 8 - October 21, 7-10 PM

 Every evening from 7 -10 PM, from September 8 until October 21, you will be able to see a Viking ship in the fjord off Munkebo Harbour.

-To make the ghost ship appear, we have enlisted the Rumanian “light magicians”, Visual Skin.
+To make the ghost ship appear, we have enlisted a team of “light magicians” from Biangle Studio.
 They have previously made “The Flying Dutchman” sail in Amsterdam, and other beautiful, historical ships have been recreated in Bucharest, Berlin and Liverpool.
 Their next stop is Munkebo, where the ghost ship will take the form of a Viking ship.
-Read more about Visual Skin here.

 Focus on the Vikings’ highways